 - Expenses related to medical care

 If you have suffered from any of the above losses through the fault of negligent acts of staff and processes in your hospital, you may be eligible to claim compensation.
-Our solicitors offer a free initial consultation which allows you to confirm your eligibility, the processes involved in claiming and how much compensation you are likely to receive.
+The solicitors we work in partnership with offer a free initial consultation which allows you to confirm your eligibility, the processes involved in claiming and how much compensation you are likely to receive.

 How much compensation will I be awarded?

 The amount of compensation that you are offered will greatly depend upon your personal circumstances.
 Your solicitor will work hard to achieve the maximum settlement figure possible and will do this through gathering evidence about your diagnosis, treatment and the severity of your symptoms.